 Many employers understand the benefits of allowing employees to work from home.
 By enabling remote work, companies can attract top talent regardless of location, increase worker productivity and improve employee retention.
 While the advantages of remote work are growing increasingly clear, many employers still aren't prepared to support flexible policies.

-Here are the first steps to take and questions to ask to create a remote work policy that works for your business:
+Here are the first steps to take and questions to ask to create a remote work policy that works for your business.

 While employees across many roles can benefit from working away from the office, not everyone can feasibly work from home all or even some of the time.
-For example, HR roles that coordinate in-person trainings, meetings and recruiting events might not fit as seamlessly into a remote work policy as a copywriter.
+For example, HR roles that coordinate in-person training sessions, meetings and recruiting events might not fit as seamlessly into a remote work policy as a copywriter.
 When developing a remote work policy, first determine who is eligible to work remotely and in what capacity.
 Some employees might find success working remote full-time others might be able to work from home on an ad-hoc basis, and some might not be able to at all.

 Questions to consider when building the policy include: